MrJohnsson77/nostr-citadel/README.md

     * Whitelist your friends and foes for event posting
       * Limit reading in future version for private relays
 - [x] Sync data to local relay
-    * Sync either all whitelisted npubs or only admin data (events) to the relay
+    * Sync either all whitelisted npubs or only admin data (notes) to the relay
-    * It will stay up to date by syncing once a day.
+    * The relay will sync every hour.
-      * Using `since` so we don't pull everything all the time.
+      * Using `since` to get new notes only.
-      * Random interval so that not all citadels have the same sync interval
+- [x] Simple Cli
+  * --port
+  * --whitelist-add
+  * --whitelist-rem (Will also delete all events saved for that npub)
+- [x] Simple Dashboard
+  * Grid of profiles saved on the relay.
+  * Vanilla and minimalistic.
+  * Disable in config
+- [ ] Bootstrap relay list
+- [ ] More Cli
+  * More cli things
+- [ ] Export and Import
+  * Export to file
+  * Import from file
+  * Bootstrap from backup
 - [ ] Paid Relay
   * Core Lightning
   * LND
-  * ...others...
-- [ ] Export & Import Data
-  * Export to file
-  * Import
-  * Bootstrap from export
+  * Others...
-- [ ] Cli Tool
-- [ ] Local Dashboard
 - [ ] Automatic SSL Termination
   * Lets Encrypt Certificate
 - [ ] Citadel Admin & Nostr Client